mike-odom/downspout/README.md

 ### Configuration

 Before running you must setup a config.js file of your own in the root.
 See [Config.ts](src/ts/Config.ts) for more information about the config settings.
+(You can copy config.sample.js to config.js as a starting point.)

 #### Example:
 ```